 2010 Jailhouse Rock, California

-When a fast-approaching subdivision was likely to block future access to Jailhouse, AF partnered with the local climbing community and landowners to secure a permanent access easement and conservation easement on 75 acres encompassing Jailhouse Rock in exchange for a $100,000 Access Fund Land Conservation Campaign loan to the landowners towards a conservation development partnership.
+When a fast-approaching subdivision was likely to block future access to Jailhouse, AF partnered with the local climbing community and landowners to secure a permanent access easement and conservation easement on 75 acres encompassing Jailhouse Rock in exchange for a $100,000 Access Fund Climbing Conservation Loan to the landowners towards a conservation development partnership.
 AF and its partners are also raised money to cover transaction costs, a stewardship fund, and parking/trailhead improvements.

 2010 Carcass Crag, Vermont